DonHundley/noteapp/README.md

 2. styling is acceptable.
 3. New note functions are implemented, and can be updated in what feels like a moderately natural way.
 4. Next: No more putting it off, AI.

+## Dev-log UPDATE EIGHT

+1. Text to speech works on the back end.
+2. Developed a test for TTS.
+3. TTS disables if env vars are not set.
+4. Messed with Docker some more, I'm still not sure what the issue is.
+Still just using docker-compose up db and dotnet run.